Deputy Commander/Chief of Staff

 Awards and Honors:

 - Bronze Star Medal (with two Oak Leaf Clusters)

 - Meritorious Service Medal (with six Oak Leaf Clusters)

 - Army Commendation Medal (with five Oak Leaf Clusters)

 - Army Achievement Medal

-- National Defense Service Medal
+- National Defense Service Medal (with one Bronze Star)

-- Airborne Badge
+- Parachutist Badge

-University of Missouri-Columbia
+University of Montana

-Infantry Officer Basic Course
+Chemical Officer Basic Course

-Armor Officer Advance Course
+Chemical Officer Advanced Course

-Command General Staff College
+Command and General Staff College